Indo-Iranians

 Map displaying the origins of the Proto-Indo-Iranian (Ā́rya/Aryan) Sintashta culture as a migration of peoples from the Bronze Age European Corded Ware culture through the Fatyanovo-Balanovo culture (Note: The exact relation between the Shintashta-culture and the Corded Ware culture remains unclear; while they are linguistically and culturally related, the genetic relation is still to be solved.)

 The Sintashta-Petrovka culture (red) expanded into the Andronovo culture (orange) in the 2nd millennium BC, overlapping the Oxus civilization (green) in the south; it includes the area of the earliest chariots (pink).

-The Indo-Iranian peoples, or Indo-Iranic peoples, also known as Ā́rya or Aryans from their self-designation, were a group of speakers of Indo-European languages who brought the offshoot Indo-Iranian languages to parts of Eurasia in waves from the first part of the 2nd millennium BC onwards.
-They eventually branched out into the Iranian peoples and Indo-Aryan peoples.
+The Proto-Indo-Iranian peoples (or Indo-Iranian peoples, or Indo-Iranic peoples), also known as Ā́rya or Aryans from their self-designation, were a group of speakers of Proto-Indo-European languages who brought the offshoot Proto-Indo-Iranian languages to parts of Eurasia in waves from the first part of the 2nd millennium BC onwards.
+The original location of Indo-Iranians were thought to be north of modern-day Afghanistan, east of the Caspian Sea, in the area that is now Turkmenistan, Uzbekistan, and Tajikistan.
+They eventually branched out into the Iranian peoples who migrated south and west, while the Indo-Aryan peoples migrated south and east.